particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 PHNTRAYH | 50 units
 PHNTRAYNOH | 50 units

+## Refunds, cancellations or delays

+All orders through the Wholesale are non-refundable and non-cancellable.
+We also can not accept shipping timeline delays.
+Sending a PO or placing an order on the Wholesale Store to Particle functions as a committed, non-cancellable, non-refunable order.

 ## Battery regulations

 Lithium ion battery shipping is a highly regulated and confusing area.
 The facts and documents below can guide you but for specific products and specific batteries, please consult your shipping representatives.